QnAnn-e/Proto-Metabolic-Reaction-Network-Simulator-ProMetRNs-/README.md

 The script will generate the following:
 1. 4 cythonized files - 2 for the more_cyhtonized.py file and 2 for the fastest_cython.py file
-2. a "fitness.csv" file containing the fitnesses for all systems over all iterations
+2. A "fitness.csv" file containing the fitnesses for all systems over all iterations
-3. a "system.csv" file containing the system information of all systems
+3. A "system.csv" file containing the system information of all systems
-4. an output, error and log file to inform if anything out of the ordinary happened during the run
+4. An output, error and log file to inform if anything out of the ordinary happened during the run

 ### Part 3- Visualizing the output files